farceri/cudaSoft/README.md

 # cudaSoft
-Soft particle simulator for molecular dynamics and energy minimization, written in CUDA and C++

-Current version includes:
+Soft particle simulator for molecular dynamics and energy minimization, written in CUDA and C++ \n Current version includes:
 - 2D and 3D particles in periodic boundary or fixed boundary conditions with isotropic geometry
 - Molecular dynamics in the NVE and NVT ensembles